 - Employee ID = Employee's HRS Employee ID

-- Participant Plan Effective Date = Coverage is effective the first of the month following date of hire.
+- Change Effective Date = Coverage is effective the first of the month following date of hire.
 When you enter this in HRS, use this date for the FSA or ADM Event date.
-BN - Adding Events to the BAS Activity Table
+Adding Events to the BAS Activity Table in HRS

 - Date of First Payroll: Pay date of when first deduction is taken.
 Normally, this will be the payroll that includes the coverage effective date.